 '''

-cnvlib.segfilters.sem(segarr)
+cnvlib.segfilters.sem(segarr, zscore=1.96)

 '''

 Merge segments by Standard Error of the Mean (SEM).

 Use each segment's SEM value to estimate a 95% confidence interval (via zscore).
 Segments with lower CI above 0 are kept as gains, upper CI below 0 as losses, and the rest with CI overlapping zero are collapsed as neutral.